Catarina Furmark

 how participation in an early intervention programme may affect parental

-mental health, parent-child interaction as well as parental internal
+mental health as well as parental internal

 representations.
 The overall aim of the doctoral project is to extend